chgeo/cds-swagger-ui-express/README.md

 # cds-swagger-ui-express

-Serves OpenAPI definitions for [CAP](https://cap.cloud.sap) services in Swagger UI
+An express middleware to serve OpenAPI definitions for [CAP](https://cap.cloud.sap) services in Swagger UI.
+Builds on top of [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express).

 ## Usage